Muha0644/kadaif/README.md

 <br><br>

 # Installation
  Download a binary from the [releases tab](https://github.com/Muha0644/kadaif/releases), or compile from source if you want the latest and greatest.
 If you use a Mac...
 I'm really sorry for you.
 Here, have a cookie 🍪<br>
  Anyway here is how to compile from source if you want to:<br>
+ ## Install Qt6 and dependencies
+  You can check out the official [install guide](https://doc.qt.io/qt-6/get-and-install-qt.html) for Qt6 which requires making an account.
+If you're like me, and don't wish to make an account to use open-source software, you can also compile Qt from [source](https://www.qt.io/offline-installers).
+This will, of course, be a lot more difficult and take a long time to compile, but it's worth it.<br>
+  To compile Qt6 from source, follow this guide for [linux](https://doc.qt.io/qt-6/linux-building.html) or this one for [windows](https://doc.qt.io/qt-6/windows-building.html).
+If you followed the guide correctly you should already have all the dependencies you need.
+ ## Install Kadaif
+  Now that you have everything you need, download and install kadaif:
 * `git clone https://github.com/Muha0644/kadaif`
 * `cd kadaif`
 * `cmake .`
-* `make`
+* `cmake --build .`

-Dependecies: `gcc cmake make qt6-base qt6-tools`<br>
-Yeah youre better off just downloading a premade binary...
+Yeah you're probabbly better off just downloading a premade binary...

 Of course if you use Arch Linux there is an AUR package: `kadaif-git` or `kadaif-bin` (not yet, this text is a placeholder)
 <br><br>